Elysium1436/obsidian-vault/Notes/Knowledge Bank/STEM/Computer Science/php/Basic Syntax.md

     echo 'You are using Internet Explorer.<br />';
 }
 ```
+- Single quotes have no special characters.
+You can only escape the ' and backslash character with the backslash.
+No \\n or \\r
+-
 ### PHP Quirks
 - You can mix html and php logic with
 ```php